Sonoma

 Apple announced macOS version 14, "Sonoma," on 06 Jun 2023.

-This note will describe how to update a computer from an older version of macOS to Sonoma.
+This note describes how to update a computer from an older version of macOS to Sonoma.

 Features of Sonoma